-When asked, what the most hated professions in the UK are, most of us can readily come up with a few answers.
+When asked what the most hated career choices in the UK are, most of us can readily come up with a few answers.
 And one of the most common answer would probably be estate agents.
 But a recent survey shows, and yes there is an actual survey, that traffic wardens top the most hated career choice list.

 At the heart of the hatred for all things traffic warden is of course, parking – a concept that is at best, irksome and at worst, capable of rendering one clinically insane.
-And regulating this nightmarish idea and enforcing the convoluted policies and rules that surround it, is the traffic warden himself.
+And regulating this nightmarish idea and enforcing the convoluted policies and rules that surround it, is the traffic warden.
 No wonder then that most people would rather implode inside their car than interact with one!

-Now that we have an idea of why the common man may find dealing with traffic wardens trying, why might traffic wardens hate their own job?
+Now that we have an idea of why the common person may find dealing with traffic wardens trying, why might traffic wardens hate their own job?
 Well, perhaps because they have to work odd hours and get into unpleasant altercations and get disdainful looks from the public.

 They have no conscience to speak of, and all of them seem to have the same old and rusty sales tricks to get you to sign on the dotted line.
 Almost as if it was part of the estate agent syllabus that they got taught at estate agent school.
 Which is ironic since the estate agent world is large unregulated and unlicensed and you don’t really need any actual qualifications to become one.
 Indeed, this is another reason for their lack of popularity: they have a propensity to act as though they have graduated with First Class Honours degrees, when in fact they are often academic failures and upstarts.

+On to the next of our hated career choices.
 When was the last time you got cold called by a telemarketer and you were happy about it?